nvidia-holoscan/holohub/tutorials/hsdk-ngc-container/README.md

 ## DevContainer Setup

 1. Download everything in this directory to a folder of your choice.
+This folder can also be used to store your project(s) later.
+See [Directory Structure](#directory-structure).
 2. Open [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json#L10), find and change the value of `HOLOSCAN_SDK_IMAGE` to a version of [Holoscan SDK container](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/containers/holoscan) image you want to use.
   💡  **Important**: Holoscan SDK container v2.3 or later is required to step into Holoscan SDK source code in debug mode.
 3. Start VS Code, open the *Command Palette* by pressing `F1`, `Ctrl+Shift+P`, or navigating to `View > Command Palette`, type to select `Dev Containers: Open Folder in Container...` and select the folder where you stored step 1.